 Financial aspects of international business operations.
 Evaluation of risks associated with multinational operation and managerial decision making under conditions of financial uncertainty.

 An opportunity for students to carry out individualized study relating to the field of finance under the supervision of a member of the faculty.
+"Variable credit course, student chooses appropriate amount of credits when registering."

 Pre-Reqs: 61.301 Business Finance, and Instructor permission.